-To assist the Finance Commission in reviewing consumer activities, the agencies aligned the reporting of consumer information.
-Representatives from each agency will continue to collaborate on efforts to improve consumer assistance efforts.
+The Finance Commission reviews at least quarterly the consumer complaint related activities of each of the agencies.
+To assist the Finance Commission in reviewing consumer activities, the agencies follow consistent practices for complaint processing and reporting.
+Representatives from each agency will continue to collaborate on efforts to enhance consumer assistance efforts.